jRCT ロゴ

 1. Safety/tolerability: Adverse events [ Time Frame: From baseline to Week 104 ], Number of patients with adverse events

-2. Assessment of pharmacokinetic (PK) parameters in plasma: Cmax [ Time Frame: From baseline to Week 12 ], Maximum venglustat concentration (Cmax)
+2. Assessment of pharmacokinetic (PK) parameters in plasma: Cmax [ Time Frame: From baseline up to Week 12 ], Maximum venglustat concentration (Cmax)

-3. Assessment of PK parameters in plasma: tmax [ Time Frame: From baseline to Week 12 ], Time to maximum venglustat concentration (tmax)
+3. Assessment of PK parameters in plasma: tmax [ Time Frame: From baseline up to Week 12 ], Time to maximum venglustat concentration (tmax)

-4. Assessment of PK parameters in plasma: AUC0-24h [ Time Frame: From baseline to Week 12 ], Concentration versus time curve calculated using the trapezoidal method from time 0 to 24 hours (AUC0-24h)
+4. Assessment of PK parameters in plasma: AUC0-24h [ Time Frame: From baseline up to Week 12 ], Concentration versus time curve calculated using the trapezoidal method from time 0 to 24 hours (AUC0-24h)

-8. Change in 25-foot walk test (FWT) [ Time Frame: From baseline to Week 104 ], Change in timed 25-FWT from baseline to Week 104 (in patients able to walk at baseline)
+7. Change in 25-foot walk test (FWT) [ Time Frame: From baseline to Week 104 ], Change in timed 25-FWT from baseline to Week 104 (in patients able to walk at baseline)

 9. Change in the neurological examination of the Friedreich's Ataxia Rating Scale (FARS) [ Time Frame: From baseline to Week 104 ], Change in the neurological examination of the FARS score from baseline to Week 104